XF3Z/Xiaofan-portfolio/final-project-part-one.md

 Impact on Ecosystems and Communities:
 The decline in elephant numbers has repercussions beyond the species itself.
 Elephants play a crucial role in shaping and maintaining ecosystems, and their decline can disrupt the balance of flora and fauna.
 Furthermore, communities relying on wildlife-based tourism, a significant economic driver in Kenya, face adverse consequences due to the dwindling elephant population.

-2. Poaching Contributes to Elephant Population Decline
+2.Poaching Contributes to Elephant Population Decline

 Background on Poaching:
 Poaching, driven by the demand for ivory in global markets, remains one of the foremost threats to elephant populations not only in Kenya but across Africa.
 Despite international bans on ivory trade, the illicit demand persists, fueling a lucrative black market and incentivizing poachers to kill elephants for their tusks.